 The House of Lords confirmed that the required mens rea for murder is an intention to kill or an intention to cause grievous bodily harm, resolving the ambiguity left by R v Hyam.
 R v Rahman

 The House of Lords confirmed the correctness of R v Cunningham, in so far as the mens rea for murder is satisfied by either an intention to kill or an intention cause grievous bodily harm.

-Oblique intention exists where the defendant continues on a course of conduct in order to achieve their desired result knowing the consequences of this conduct will likely bring about another result.
+Oblique intention exists where the defendant does something in order to achieve their desired result knowing the consequences of this conduct will likely bring about another result.

-The quintessential example provided of oblique intention is someone who intends to blow up an airplane in an insurance fraud scheme, knowing as a consequence this will kill all the passengers on the plane.
+The quintessential example of oblique intention is where someone blows up an airplane as part of an insurance fraud scheme, but knowing that this will kill all the passengers onboard the plane.

 DPP v Smith

 The Court established an objective, rather than a subjective, test for the intention.